 What is the Nova Effect?

-The story as you should know by now is fictional.
-But the Nova effect conveys a real message nevertheless.
+The story as you should know by now is fictional but the Nova effect conveys a real message.
 Psychology also has a similar topic called the butterfly effect.
-If you have watched the movie by that name, you should know how small changes completely alters the future of the actors.
+If you have watched the movie by that name, you should know how small changes completely alter the future of the actors.

 It is impossible to determine if the outcome of an event is good or bad until the future is fully realized.Alan Watts